Upload digital objects¶

 - Click on the “More” button in the button block; from the menu that appears, select “Import digital objects”.

-- Choose a default level of description.
+- Choose a level of description.
 Unlike the Link a single digital object to an archival description option, which attaches the digital object directly to the archival description at that level, the “Import multiple objects” option requires the user to designate a level of description (e.g.: Fonds, Subfonds, Collection, Series, Subseries, File, Item, Record group, Part, etc).
-This level of description will be used for the new children that are generated as part of the upload.

 A user can link a single PDF and import multiple PDFs into AtoM.
 A full-text search of the content of the PDF is available through the main search box.
 PDFs that have a text layer will work, including all OCR PDFs and born-digital PDFs that include a text layer (e.g., exported Word documents) will work.
 Search results will refer users to the PDF that contains the search term(s), but will not reveal the location of the term(s) within the PDF.

 Currently, AtoM 2.0 truncates PDF text after the first 65,535 bytes.

 As mentioned above, it is possible to upload multi-page TIFFs or PDF files to be displayed with a page viewer and to upload each page as a child object of the parent.
 To enable this feature, see settings.

 - Navigate to the view page of an existing archival description that has an existing digital object.